nishkeni/nishkeni.github.io/_pages/about.md

 News
 ------

-* July 2019 - I will be joining Amazon.com as a Data Scientist in Advertising Measurement & Optimization!
+* July 2019 - I am joining Amazon.com as a Data Scientist in Advertising Measurement & Optimization!

 * June 2019 - I received the Secure and Private AI Scholarship by Facebook AI & Udacity.